Why You Shouldn’t Ignore Market Segmentation | YouDigital Blog

 2. Reduce Costs

 When a company segments the market, it also limits the field of customers it reaches.
 As a consequence, this creates a better and leaner communication style with its users.
-Adopting specific marketing communication styles will naturally decrease the costs of users interactions, as it will also increase the return for each user group.
+Adopting specific marketing communication styles will naturally decrease the costs of user interactions, as it will also increase the return for each user group.

 3. Improve Customer Retention